• About WordPress

 Home

 My research interests center on the cultural history of France in the late nineteenth and early twentieth century.
 I’ve written on crime and catastrophe in the French press of the late nineteenth century, ideas of the mass public, the debates surrounding the anarchists of Paris in the 1890s, ideals of the press as fourth estate, and the emotions of the public execution crowd.
 I’ve also spent some time investigating the history of emotions, visual culture, and early detective fiction and the anti-detective tradition.
-I’ve worked with students on the rich local history of our northeast Ohio city, founding the Wooster Digital History Project.
+I’ve worked with students on the rich local history of our northeast Ohio city, founding and directing the Wooster Digital History Project.

 Primary Sidebar